From hotels to travel agencies to restaurants, the hospitality industry can use text messaging to its advantage in a few key ways.

-That’s why SMS works so well for the hospitality industry.
+That’s why hotel text messaging works so well for the hospitality industry.
 Texting is quick (nine out of 10 people read a text message within three minutes of receiving it).
 It’s also convenient since the average American checks their phone 96 times a day, and millennials spend at least 48 minutes a day texting (compared to 10 minutes a day on email).

 Let guests start the conversation

-Allowing leads the opportunity to reach out to you while they’re researching is a tried and true way to help increase conversions that might have otherwise gone to a competitor with their questions (and possibly their business).
+Allowing leads the opportunity to reach out to you while they’re researching is a tried and true way to help increase guest satisfaction and conversions that might have otherwise gone to a competitor with their questions (and possibly their business).

 Faster check in

-Texting can enable a faster check in and check out process at hotels, too.
-You can send a text on the day of check in with the address and the details about checking in.
+Guest messaging can enable a faster check in and check out process at hotels, too.
+You can send a text on the day of the hotel guests check in with the address and the details about checking in.